hundredyearfarms/Hundred-Year-Farms/README.md

 ## Overview

 Hundred Year Farms refers to two small farm properties (each about 43 acres); one on Prince Edward Island and the other in Manitoba.
 For both farms our plan is to make a gradual transition to Agroforestry.
 Agroforesty involves the planting of crops, including grains, fruits, or vegetables, between rows of trees.
 We believe that this type of farming, when combined with a greenhouse, can be made so that it becomes carbon-negative while maintaining food production, rebuilding topsoil, and maintaining habitat.
-That, in turn, should lead to higher long-term asset values than would otherwise be the case and make the farms more interesting to visit over the next 100 years.
+That, over the next 100 years, should lead to higher long-term asset values than would otherwise be the case and make the farms more interesting to visit.

 - [What is agroforestry?](https://www.aftaweb.org/)
 - [Agroforestry - Canada](https://www.agr.gc.ca/eng/agriculture-and-climate/agricultural-practices/agroforestry/?id=1177431400694), [Agroforestry - UK](https://www.agforward.eu/index.php/en/silvoarable-agroforestry-in-the-uk.html), [Agroforestry - EU](https://euraf.isa.utl.pt/welcome), [Agroforestry - US](https://www.usda.gov/topics/forestry/agroforestry)